 ribot are passionate about making people’s lives simpler.
 The chance to make a beautiful, intuitive app to help developers everywhere felt like a great fit.
-The Playbook launched as an open beta at Google I/O 2016.
-At its core, the Playbook is a tailored list of the latest articles and videos from Google experts and across the web to help developers grow a successful business on Google Play.
+The Playbook launched as an open beta at Google I/O 2016 and has just been updated.
+The Playbook helps you stay up to date with news and gives you tips on how to grow a successful business on Google Play.

-One of the benefits the app is personalisation.
-You can tailor the information within the app according to your objectives.When users sign-in, they can choose subjects they are interested in such as design, marketing, games, testing, etc. Articles, videos and blog posts are shown under ‘My Playbook’ based on which tags they choose.
+The new home screen is an area for featured content from Google, including a guide to features and best practices, latest blog posts, articles and videos featuring Google and other developers.
+Users can tailor the information within the app according to their objectives.
+Users can choose subjects they are interested in such as design, marketing, games, testing, etc. Articles, videos and blog posts are shown on the home screen.

 You can also save content in the app to read or watch later.
 Articles written in the app (i.e. which isn’t content hosted on the web, like blog posts and YouTube videos) can even be read offline.

+The ribot team built a server specifically for the app.
+The server is built on top of Google App Engine and is built in Python using Django.
+Personalisation information and reading progress are stored on the server.
+The server polls google sources for daily posts and videos, and there is an admin panel for extra content to be input to the app.
+From launch the app supports 14 languages.
 We used a Model View Presenter architecture based in RxJava to build a robust and maintainable app.
 We also ensured the app worked correctly by automating tests that checked every area of the app and reviewing Google Play’s new pre-launch report in the Developer Console.

 The project was managed from four locations: the Google Play teams in London and Mountain View, CA, the ribot developers in Brighton, and the ribot designer in Luxembourg.

 The app will occasionally notify users when there is new content in the app that could be useful to them.

 The Playbook app helps developers make better apps and build better businesses in a simple, intuitive app.
 At ribot we pride ourselves on making experiences simple, let us know what you think.
 You can also send app feedback to firstname.lastname@example.org.